pierrelh/gotomate-package-template/README.md

 # Gotomate Package Template

-This is a template of a gotomate's package that you can use to create your own gotomate's packages.
+This is a template of a gotomate's package that you can use to create your own gotomate's package.

-You can choose to create your own functions to do whatever you want with a gotomate process.
+You can choose to create your own functions to do whatever you want with a gotomate's process.

 ## Installation